 "Try five, six, or seven," Henry said, pointing to a stack of papers on his desk.
-Roberta rifled through the faxes, the top one being info about Charlie.
+Roberta rifled through the faxes of the last few days' cases, the top one being info about Charlie.

 "So," Roberta said.
 "Charlie had a history of arthritis, that went untreated, because of 'owner declining steroids and NSAIDs because of ideological reasons'.
 From this clinic in Newfoundland.
 Healthy history physiologically."